julienXX/resque-waiting-room/README.markdown

 If you want to limit the number of performs of a job for a given period, extend it with this module.

-## MD Jun-2013 Changes

-There was a problem with Resque 1.24 where the DontPerform exception was moved to Resque::Job:DontPerform so I made that change in the 'before_perform_waiting_room' method.

 ## Installation

 Add this line to your application's Gemfile: